 You can see a lot of the Algarve in 3 days if you plan your trip accordingly.
 The Algarve is a great weekend destination, but if you have more time, stay longer!
 I could have stayed in the region another 5 days easily.

 Each town in the Algarve offers something special and unique!
 If you are a beach resort person, then stay in Lagos or Albufeira.
-If you are an explorer and city lover stay in Faro or Tavira.
+City lover, stay in Faro or Tavira.
 If you make a home base in Faro you can easily make day trips to nearby cities!